Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 In this article, we share three inspiring stories from people who took the plunge, overcame their doubts, and built a new career path aligned with their aspirations.

-They chose theUniversity of Montpellier’s Continuing Education Department to help them with their career transition.
+They chose theUniversity of Montpellier’s Continuing Education Department to support them in this career transition.
 Read the testimonials from Coralie, Jordan, and Justine.

 Table of Contents